 * Practising through a Law Corporation

-Douglas Eyford, K.C. is a civil litigation lawyer and negotiator.
+Douglas Eyford KC is a civil litigation lawyer and negotiator.
 He provides insightful and strategic advice to businesses, governments, and First Nations.
 Doug was appointed Queen’s Counsel in 2015 (now King’s Counsel), a recognition of merit and significant contributions to the legal profession.

 In civil litigation proceedings, he represents clients in negligence claims, defamation actions, contract disputes, fraud, product liability, railway law, and fire loss.
 He also acts for securities industry participants on matters relating to investment dealer litigation and regulatory enforcement.
 As a committed advocate for his clients, Doug works to resolve disputes efficiently.
 He is experienced in alternate forms of dispute resolution, representing clients at arbitration and mediation.
 Other law firms and lawyers know that Doug stands ready to proceed to trial, should this course of action be in the client’s best interest.
 He has a depth of experience serving as trial and appellate counsel at all levels of court in British Columbia, and in representing clients before regulatory and administrative tribunals.
 In the leading personal injury case, Rowe v.
 Bobell Express Ltd., 2003 BCSC 472, Doug served as trial and appellate counsel (appeal dismissed 2005 BCCA 141).
 He has served as counsel for transportation carriers —for example as counsel for the defendant in British Columbia v.
 Canadian National Railway, 2003 BCSC 928—and as counsel for investment dealers, publishers, and numerous other clients in a diverse range of industries.